benomahony/benomahony.com/docs/datasophy/index.md

 ---

-# Appendices - Practical tools and resources for data analysis and visualization
+# Appendices ## Practical tools and resources for data analysis and visualization

-- Templates for problem framing and decision-making.
+## Templates for problem framing and decision-making

-- Further reading and references.
+## Further reading and references

 ---